Reviews You Can Rely On

 Non-adjustable ear splitters

-Once we got our hands on the Giro Register MIPS, it didn't take long for our testers to realize that it uses the same shell, harness, and strap construction as our favorite road cycling model, the Giro Isode MIPS.
-The only substantial differences between the two models are the Register's small, detachable visor and the few extra dollars tacked onto its price tag.
-It's a minor alteration, but the visor successfully turns the Register into a slightly more versatile helmet than its less expensive counterpart, providing the bit of sun and glare protection that the Isode is missing.
-With the little bit more of a brush-deflecting buffer at the front of the helmet, we also felt more comfortable exploring tight, overgrown paths and trails.
-Installing and removing the visor is fast and easy, with a set of tabs that flex into place in the front vents, allowing you to easily pop it off for a little aerodynamic boost on a road ride.
+Once we got our hands on the Giro Register Mips, it didn't take long for our testers to realize that it uses the same shell, harness, and strap construction as our favorite road cycling model, the Giro Isode Mips.
+The only substantial differences between the two models are the Register's small, detachable visor and the few extra dollarsono its price tag.
+It's a minor alteration, but the visor turns the Register into a slightly more versatile helmet than its less expensive counterpart, providing the bit of sun and glare protection the Isode is missing.
+With a little bit more of a brush-deflecting buffer at the front of the helmet, we also felt more comfortable exploring tight, overgrown paths and trails.
+Installing and removing the visor is fast and easy, with a set of tabs that flexed into the front vents, allowing you to easily pop it off for a little aerodynamic boost on a road ride.

 budget bike helmet - it didn't take a detective to figure out that the isode and register...